 - Two letters of recommendation (one from the sponsoring scientist) commenting on how the candidate’s research is novel, elegant, interdisciplinary and high impact, as well as the candidate’s potential for an independent career in science.

-Travel awards offer support for postdoctoral fellows unable to find sufficient funding through his/her PI or department to attend a conference specific to their area of study or a relevant interdisciplinary conference.
-These awards are for $500 and are given out twice each year.
+Travel awards offer support for postdoctoral fellows unable to find sufficient funding through his/her PI or department.
+Postdocs can apply for funding to attend a conference in which they are either presenting a poster or talk specific to their area of study or a relevant interdisciplinary conference.
+The Travel Awards can also be used to assist with funding for course registration specific to postdocs area of study.
+These awards are for $500 and awarded once per calendar year.

 Annual Postdoctoral Awards for Basic Science, Research and Leadership

 Each year, the Graduate School of Biomedical Sciences recognizes several postdoctoral fellows for outstanding contributions to research and to the ISMMS Postdoctoral community.
 These awards are presented at a Spring Awards Ceremony in April.
 All nominations for these awards must be received in the Office of Postdoctoral Affairs by March 31.
-For more information, contact the Office of Postdoctoral Affairs at x40380 or via email to Theresa Scarabino, firstname.lastname@example.org.
+For more information, contact the Office of Postdoctoral Affairs at x40380 or via email to the Office of Postdoctoral Affairs, email@example.com.

 Outstanding Leadership by a Postdoctoral Fellow

 This new award, introduced for the first time in 2017, recognizes outstanding leaders in the Mount Sinai Postdoctoral Fellow community who have inspired, who have promoted postdoctoral success, and who have transformed the postdoctoral experience and/or who postdocs view as a role model.
 To qualify, nominees must be current postdoctoral fellows at ISMMS, and be nominated by other Postdoctoral Fellows or faculty.
 Self-nominations are not accepted.